ProcedureKit/ProcedureKit/.github/CONTRIBUTING.md

 this will print out lifecycle event, and is very useful for debugging scheduling issues.

+## Contributing Code
+Before contributing code, create an issue to engage with core contributors about the feature or changes you wish to make.

+1. Install SwiftLint
+    The project uses [SwiftLint](https://github.com/realm/SwiftLint) to maintain a consistent Swift style.
+Linting occurs during an Xcode build phase, at which time white space issues is automatically cleaned up.

+    ```
+    brew install swiftlint
+    ```
+2. Write unit tests
+    We are aiming for maximum test coverage, but most importantly want to always increase coverage which is currently ~ 75%.
+Please ask (in your GitHub issue) if you are unsure how to write unit tests for features you are adding.
+3. Write documentation
+    Add source code documentation in English for any public interfaces.
+Try to follow the tone of the existing documentation.
+Please ask (in your GitHub issue) for clarity on how to write documentation.
+4. Prefix your commit messages
+    Use the GitHub ticket number, browse the commit history for examples.

 ## Developer's Certificate of Origin 1.1

 By making a contribution to this project, I certify that: